-Selective non-catalytic reduction is assumed to have a remaining useful life of twenty years, per EPA guidelines.
+Selective non-catalytic reduction is assumed to have a remaining useful life of twenty years.
 The kiln at GCC Dacotah is assumed to have a remaining useful life of at least twenty years as well.
-The remaining useful life of the kilns at GCC Dacotah do not impact the annualized cost of add-on control technologies because the useful life is anticipated to be at least as long as the capital cost recovery period of twenty years.
+The remaining useful life of the kilns at GCC Dacotah do not impact the annualized cost of addon control technologies because the useful life is anticipated to be at least as long as the capital cost recovery period of twenty years.